 Maintaining a relationship with active customers.

 Service Level Management (SLM) - the primary purpose of this process is to maintain a service catalogue, and to define, agree and monitor service levels with customers by establishing meaningful service level agreements (SLAs), supportive operation level agreements (OLAs) and underpinning agreements (UA).
-It is involved in the access request management when the CRM process complete the software/service integration in the infrastructure and the assessment of the customer requirements.
+It is involved in the access request management when the CRM process completes the software/service integration in the infrastructure and the assessment of the customer requirements.

+The following picture describes how a request to access services is managed in EGI highlighting the role of each involved process.

 Figure 3 - Workflow to manage a request to access services in EGI.